 3. Qube Money

-Qube Money was founded by financial health coach Ryan Clark, who has a passion for helping people overcome spending and budgeting problems.
+Qube Money was founded by financial health coach Ryan Clark, who is passionate about helping people overcome spending and budgeting problems.

 He calls Qube Money “envelope budgeting for the 21st century.”
-You set up Qubes for all of your budget categories by using the Qube app.
+Using the Qube app, you set up Qubes for all your budget categories.

-Put in the amount of your purchase, and Qube automatically transfers the money from your bank account, providing you’ve got available money in that Qube.
+Enter the amount of your purchase, and Qube automatically transfers the money from your bank account, provided you have available money in that Qube.

-With Qube, you can always see how much money you’ve got left in each spending category.
-That way, you can help ensure you stay in line with your budget.
+With Qube, you can always see how much money you’ve left in each spending category.
+This helps ensure you stay on budget.

 4. Mint